top of page

 3. Make It Personal and Flexible: Some days, you might just jot down a word or scribble a shape, while other days you’ll have the energy for an elaborate collage.
 Let your journal adapt to what you need in the moment rather than feeling like it has to look a certain way each time.

-4. Create an ‘on the go kit’: Have a few of your favourite supplies handy so that you don’t have to rummage around trying to find stuff.
-I have things like a couple of mini acrylics, a water fillable paint brush, a cheap and small tin of watercolours, a few collage papers, some printed words and some coloured paint pens.
-Oh and my must haves which are a white and black pen.
+4. Create an ‘on-the-go kit’: Have a few of your favourite supplies handy so that you don’t have to rummage around trying to find stuff.
+I have things like a couple of mini acrylics, a water-fillable paint brush, a cheap and small tin of watercolours, a few collage papers, some printed words and some coloured paint pens.
+Oh, and my must-haves are a white and black pen.
 I keep them all in a small bag next to my journal so that I have something available whenever I need it.

 5. Try Weekly Themes: If you enjoy a bit of structure, consider setting a theme each week.
 For instance, focus on colours that represent “calm” one week, or explore “gratitude” using shapes and doodles the next.
 Weekly themes can add a fun touch to the practice without boxing you in.

-6. Embrace Imperfection: The point of creative art journaling is to let go of perfection.
+6. Embrace Imperfection: The point of creative art journalling is to let go of perfection.
 Some pages will look chaotic, random, or half-finished—and that’s the beauty of it.
-Embrace the messiness, knowing it reflects your ever evolving self.
+Embrace the messiness, knowing it reflects your ever-evolving self.

 Why Stick With It?

-Creative art journaling is a practice that grows with you.
+Creative art journalling is a practice that grows with you.
 For me, as I’ve kept at it, I’ve noticed subtle changes in how I connect with myself and process my experiences.
-This method has helped me to find new perspectives, release tension, given me lots of fun and has even brought out creative insights that have surprised me.
+This method has helped me to find new perspectives, release tension, given me lots of fun and importantly for me it has brought creative insights that have surprised me.
 It’s like giving your subconscious a way to “talk” without words—a space to explore, play, and understand yourself on another level.

 So grab that notebook, get a few colours, and get started.
 You don’t need a masterpiece—just a page, an open mind, and a willingness to let your inner world spill out however it wants.